john-cd/rust_howto/src/web.md

 [Are we Web yet?][are-we-web-yet?]⮳

-[Building a crawler in Rust: Design and Associated Types][building-a-crawler-in-rust]⮳
+[Building a crawler in Rust: Design and Associated Types][blog-building-a-crawler-in-rust]⮳

 {{#include refs/link-refs.md}}